magicDGS/styleguide/README.md

 my code.

-They are based in the [Google Style Guides](https://google.github.io/styleguide/javaguide.html) for Java, with the following changes:
+They are based in the [Google Style Guides](https://google.github.io/styleguide/javaguide.html) for Java, with the following changes (mandatory):

 * Blocks of non-static imports ordering:
   1. `org.magicdgs.*`